 If you don’t already know, you’ll quickly figure out that emotions don’t mix well with business.
 It doesn’t matter if you are sad, happy, or even angry, you always need to make decisions based on logic.

-I know it sounds simple, but even after being an entrepreneur for 10 years I still find it difficult to control my emotions at all times.
-For the most part I keep my emotions under control, but every once in a while I slip up.
+I know it sounds simple, but even after being an entrepreneur for ten years, I still find it difficult to control my emotions at all times.
+For the most part, I keep my emotions under control, but every once in a while, I slip up.

 If you want to start making better decisions and start doing what’s best for your business, here is what you can do to control your emotions.